pdhoff/pdhoff.github.io/teaching/stat532/stat532.md

 ---

 #### Announcements
 2017-10-05: We will be starting CDF estimation and bootstrap methods.
-Do the new hoework problems, to be turned in 10-12.
+Do the new homework problems, to be turned in 10-12.

 2017-10-03: Two problems have been added to the homework, and a few more will be added Thursday.
             These problems will be due 10-12.